goncalor/old-computer-log/readme.markdown

 This looked promising so I tried to boot into the OS.
 Only to get a `Missing operating system`...
 I tried to repeat the disk detection again and this time no disk was detected.
 Then I powered off the computer and tried again.
 The disk was detected but with wrong information (160 MB filled vs 405 MB real, for example).
 Hm... what could be the problem?

 I managed to get the `Missing operating system` error again.
 Why is the operating system "missing"?...
+I put the disk back in the other computer and there is no doubt that the disk is working and the OS is there...

+#### 20h20

+It's working!!
+It booted!
+Once again the damn problem were dirty pins!
+I took the board out and looked at the pins again.
+This time I used fine sandpaper to make them really shiny.
+Then I reinserted the board, made the BIOS detect it (remember I have no CMOS battery, so the settings don't persist), restarted and voilà!

+Now, the next nice step would be to make Ethernet work.
+I don't have a mouse for this, which difficults things a little.
+Some things I don't know how to to with the keyboard only (or they can't be done at all).

 License